-HC is approved for the following Safe Harbor Waiver 2.b.2.i Payment standard must be between 80% - 120% of the FMR in its FY 23-24 MTW Supplement.
-This activity will waive provisions of HUD 24 CFR 982.503 (b)(1) sections (v-vi) and PIH Notice 2018-18 and successor notices to allow Housing Connect (HC) to utilize an MTW reasonable accommodation (RA) exception payment standard (PS) without consideration for the 120% Fair Market Rent (FMR) limitation and without prior HUD approval, while ensuring that any approved rent meets the rent reasonableness standard (up to 150%).
-HC intends to utilize these MTW RA exception PS to assist families with disabled individuals in finding affordable units that include the features needed to address their disabilities.
+HC was approved for the following Safe Harbor Waiver 2.b.2.i Payment standard must be between 80% - 120% of the FMR in its FY 23-24 MTW Supplement.
+This activity waives provisions of HUD 24 CFR 982.503 (b)(1) sections (v-vi) and PIH Notice 2018-18 and successor notices to allow Housing Connect (HC) to utilize an MTW reasonable accommodation (RA) exception payment standard (PS) without consideration for the 120% Fair Market Rent (FMR) limitation and without prior HUD approval, while ensuring that any approved rent meets the rent reasonableness standard (up to 150%).
+HC utilizes this MTW RA exception PS to assist families with disabled individuals in finding affordable units that include the features needed to address their disabilities.
 This policy will improve housing choice and reduce administrative burdens to benefit both clients and the agency.
-This policy will improve housing choice and reduce administrative burdens to benefit both clients and the agency.
-HC had budgeted funds to cover the cost of the MTW RA exception PS and understands that application of this policy will not cause any hardship to HCV families.
+This policy improves housing choice and reduces administrative burdens to benefit both clients and the agency.
+HC has budgeted funds to cover the cost of the MTW RA exception PS and understands that application of this policy will not cause any hardship to HCV families.